Investing for teens: How to start building wealth early

 Set a goal and a timeline

-Every investment should serve a purpose.
+Every investment decision is usually easier to explain when it is linked to a purpose.
 Define what the money is for: future studies, long-term savings, or simply understanding how markets work.
 Your goal determines the acceptable level of risk and how long the money should remain in the market.

 Create a plan together

 Discuss how much can be saved, how often contributions will be made, and what level of involvement the teenager wants in the process.
-Planning this with your child keeps expectations clear and builds accountability.
+Planning this with your child can make the process easier to discuss and review.

 Choose diversified starting investments